 However, at the same time, a new card will lower your average account age, which makes up 15% of your credit score.
 And if you apply for several balance-transfer cards at once, that can throw up a red flag to creditors, as these types of inquiries made for new credit accounts represent 10% of your credit score.

-Repeatedly transferring balances: potentially bad credit score impact
+Repeatedly transferring balances: potentially negative credit score impact

-But with each application for a new card, your credit score takes a minor hit.
-And multiple requests for new credit over a two-year period can damage your credit score to the point where earning approval for another card may become more difficult.
+But with each application for a new card, your credit score may take a minor hit.
+And multiple requests within the last two years can negatively impact your credit score to the point where earning approval for another card may become more difficult.
 Eventually, your debt may have no place to land without earning interest.

-How to improve your credit score with balance transfers
+How to help your credit score with balance transfers

-To help increase your credit score, use a balance transfer approach similar to this one:
+To help your credit score, use a balance transfer approach similar to this one:

-1. Find a new credit card with an introductory 0% APR
+1. Find a new credit card with a 0% introductory APR

 To maximize the credit-score impact of a balance transfer, you can consider opening a new credit card account that features a 0% intro APR.
 While your overall account age will drop, you may be able to get more credit while putting a pause on your interest charges for a time.